Semiclassical corrections to the photon orbits of a non-rotating black hole: The corrections to the Geodesic and the Photon orbits

 $G_0(u)$ is a cubic, and has three roots, in the classical limit; $u^0_1, u^0_2, u^0_3$.
 For which $u^0_1<u^0_2 <u_3^0$ and $u^0_1 <0$.
 From \cite{luminet} these are taken as \be u_1^0= -\frac{Q_0-P_0 + 2M}{4 M P} \ \ \ \ u_2^0 = \frac{1}{P_0} \ \ \ \ u_3^0 = \frac{Q_0+P_0-2M}{4 M P_0} \ee

-where $Q_0^2= (P_0-2M)(P_0+6M)$ ; $P_0$ being the location of the Periastron; and the impact parameter is solved as by setting $G_0(u)=0$ \be b_0= \frac{P_0^3}{P_0-2M}. \ee For the impact parameter at $b=b^0_c$, $P_0= Q_0=3M$ (unless stated otherwise $x^0$ or $x_0$ physical quantities labelled with 0 represents a classical number) .
+where $Q_0^2= (P_0-2M)(P_0+6M)$ ; $P_0$ being the location of the Periastron; and the impact parameter is solved as by setting $G_0(u)=0$ \be b_0= \frac{P_0^3}{P_0-2M}. \ee For the impact parameter at $b=b^0_c$, $P_0= Q_0=3M$ (unless stated otherwise $x^0$ or $x_0$; physical quantities $x$ labelled with 0; represents a classical number) .
 In the $G_0(u)$ function, without the semiclassical fluctuations, at $P_0=1/3M$ there is a double root.
 When we try to solve Equation (\ref{eqn:diff_1}) the integral of $1/\sqrt{G_0(u)}$ in the $\tilde{t}=0$ limit (or classical limit) can be approximated as $\sim \int du/(u-u_2)$, which obviously has a logarithmic divergence at $u=u^0_2=1/3M$.
 However, with the introduction of a shift from this as $u_2^0=1/[3M(1+\delta)]$ ($\delta$ being a small number) the degeneracy of the roots is broken and the integral is no longer divergent at $u=u_2$, but as expected the infinity is regulated as $\ln \delta$ which diverges as $\delta\rightarrow 0$.
 Due to the corrected form for $G(u)$, we take the order $\tilde t$ corrections to the above roots.
 Using the same derivation as in \cite{luminet,chandra} we take the Periastron distance $P$ as a function of the second root $u_2=1/P$.
 The periastron distance in the corrected and uncorrected geodesic are given as $P$ and $P_{0}$ respectively.
 Only $\mathcal{O}(\tilde{t})$ corrections are considered to the periastron distance.
-So,
+So, the correction is to linear order in $\tt$

-and $u_{2}^{0}\equiv\frac{1}{P_{0}}$ As $P_0=r_0$ the correction to $u_2$ is taken as $\nu= -\xi/r^2_0=-\xi/(3M)^2$ .
-If we deviate away from the $3M$ then $\nu$ has a correction proportional to the deviation, at this level of `first order' discussions we ignore that contribution to the discussions that follow next.
+and $u_{2}^{0}\equiv\frac{1}{P_{0}}$.
+As $P_0=r_0$ the correction to $u_2$ is taken as $\nu= -\xi/r^2_0=-\xi/(3M)^2$, where $\xi$ is defined in Equation(\ref{eqn:corr}).
+If we deviate away from the $3M$ then $\nu$ has a correction proportional to the deviation $\delta$ too.
 Since $P$ is the periastron distance (the closest point or the turning point of the trajectory as the particle scatters off the black hole)